Internet / Online Monitor / Online Monitor

 Current Utilization of the Internet Connection

-The "Downstream" area displays three data streams: conventional internet data traffic of participants in the home network, internet data traffic of participants in the guest network, and data traffic caused by IPTV.
+The "Downstream" area displays two data streams: conventional Internet data traffic of participants in the home network, and data traffic caused by IPTV.

 - The data streams are displayed in different colors in the graph.

-- There are two separate IP connections: one for conventional internet data traffic and one for data traffic over IPTV.
+- There are two separate IP connections: one for network participants' conventional data traffic over the Internet and one for data traffic over IPTV.

 Network applications with different prioritization rules are differentiated according to the type of prioritization.

 There are a number of protocols for which the FRITZ!Box has preconfigured prioritization rules.
 These rules cannot be changed or removed.
 The protocols in question are:

 - TCP (Transmission Control Protocol): confirmation packets for TCP downloads are always transmitted with priority in the upstream direction to accelerate TCP downloads.